 Jade Struck is a badass girl with a gun (and a purple belt in karate).
 But she’s also smart, sensitive, and full of faith.

-A: I’m a firearms instructor.
+I’m a firearms instructor.
 I teach five days a week for private clients.
-I’m also Taran’s right-hand man—I’m the scheduler and planner.
+I’m also Taran’s right-hand man — I’m the scheduler and planner.
 I dabble in all areas of the company from customer service to teaching to filming content for social media.
 I have a real passion for teaching.
 Shooting helped me to find who I am, and I love to share that.

 A: I like my TR-1 Ultimate rifle that Taran built.
 It has all the bells and whistles, but it’s super lightweight.
 I love shooting a rifle, and it’s a beautiful piece of equipment.
 I also like my TTI 2011 Combat Master pistol.
 It’s smaller so you can move with it.
 I’ve never shot a smoother gun.
 It’s like the gun picked me.

-Q: You are also into martial arts—what do you practice, and what’s your best move?
+You are also into martial arts — what do you practice, and what’s your best move?

-A: I dabbled in stunt work, and stunts are a mosh pit of karate, kick boxing, jujitsu, and boxing.
-I mainly study karate and Muay Thai.
+I dabbled in stunt work, and stunts are a mosh pit of karate, kick boxing, jujitsu, and boxing.
+Mainly, I study karate and Muay Thai.
 I love the formalness and tradition of karate.
-I like that in karate, you have to value yourself and what makes you unique.
+In karate, I like that you have to value yourself and what makes you unique.
 I have a purple belt.
 My dad was a boxer and is a third degree black belt, so it’s in the blood.
 My signature move is a Mawashi geri [a high spinning kick].
 I love to do it.